aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 Your first AiiDA graph
 ----------------------

-:numref:`2020_virtual_fig_graph_input_only` shows a typcial example of a calculation represented in an AiiDA graph.
+:numref:`2020_virtual_fig_graph_input_only` shows a typical example of a calculation represented in an AiiDA graph.
 Have a look to the figure and its caption before moving on.

 .. _2020_virtual_fig_graph_input_only:
 .. figure:: include/images/verdi_graph/batio3/graph-input.png
    :width: 100%

-   Graph with all inputs (data, circles; and code, diamond) to the Quantum ESPRESSO calculation (square) that you will create in the :ref:`calculations` section of this tutorial.
+   Graph with all inputs (data, circles; and code, diamond) to the Quantum ESPRESSO calculation (square) that you will create in the :ref:`2020_virtual_intro:running` section of this tutorial.

 .. figure:: include/images/verdi_graph/batio3/graph-full.png
    :width: 100%